fulviomas/HOOD/README.md

 --------------
-HOOD - Human Odometry Outdoor Data Set is a public collection of labelled accelerometer and gyroscope data recordings to be used for the design and validation of Personal Dead Reckoning (PDR) systems.
+HOOD - Human Odometry Outdoor Data Set is a public collection of labelled accelerometer and gyroscope data recordings to be used for the design and validation of Human Odometry (HO) systems.
 HOOD is specifically designed to address the following questions:
-- which is the optimal sensor placement for a PDR system?
+- which is the optimal sensor placement for a HO system?
-- what are the performances of human odometry algorithms for uncommon motions such as crawling and slithering?
+- what is the performance of human odometry algorithms for uncommon motions such as crawling and slithering?
-- what are the performances of heading estimation algorithms for uncommon motions such as crawling and slithering?
+- what is the performance of human odometry algorithms for uncommon grounds such as river bed, woods and snow?
-- is it possible to design a single, robust and inexpensive PDR system that can reliably reconstruct the followed path for different motion types and path configurations, based on accelerometer and gyroscope information exclusively?
+- is it possible to design a single, robust and inexpensive HO system that can reliably reconstruct the followed path for different motion types and path configurations, based on accelerometer and gyroscope information exclusively?

-HOOD is composed of 72 recordings of accelerometer and gyroscope data collected from one volunteer performing 6 motion types (slow walking, normal walking, running, slow crawling, fast crawling, slithering) along 3 different path configurations (straight line, closed loop, zig-zag) with 4 sensor placements (foot, waist, wrist, chest).
+HOOD is composed of 168 recordings of accelerometer and gyroscope data collected from one volunteer and referring to the combinations of 6 motion types (slow walking, normal walking, running, slow crawling, fast crawling, slithering), 6 outdoor environments (grass field, uphill road, staircase, river bed, woods, snow), 4 sensor placements (foot, waist, wrist, chest) and 2 different path configurations (straight line, zig-zag).

-An article describing the dataset is currently under submission at ICRA 2015.
+An article describing the dataset is currently under submission at IROS 2015.

 2. Version
 ----------
-Version: 1.1
+Version: 2.0
-Released on: 26/11/2014
+Released on: 17/03/2015

 2.1.
 Version history
 --------------------
-26/11/2014:    version 1.1 is published, with clearer data organization

-28/09/2014:    version 1.0 is published
+17/03/2015:    version 2.0 is published, with an extended dataset 25/11/2014:    version 1.1 is published, with clearer data organization 28/09/2014:    version 1.0 is published